EOSIO/eos/docs/01_nodeos/06_logging/20_third_party_logging/index.md

 ## Performance Considerations

 Many wise people already said it, everything comes with a price.
-The telemetry tools, when activated, will have a certain impact on your `nodeos` performance which depends on various factors, but nevertheless the performance will be impacted.
-Therefore it is recommended you use them wisely in those situations when you really need the extra detailed information they provide, and then you turn them off.
+The telemetry tools, when activated, will have a certain impact on your `nodeos` performance which depends on various factors, but nevertheless the performance will be impacted; therefore, it is recommended you use them wisely in those situations when you really need the extra detailed information they provide, and then you turn them off.